antarctica/lantern/docs/stores.md

 # Lantern - Stores

+> [!WARNING]
+> This documentation is partially outdated and does not reflect changes made to split exporters into outputs, a
+> top-level site and verification class and more focused exporters.

 Stores act as containers for [Records](/docs/data-model.md#records) and typically relate to a storage system such as a database, file system or object store.
 Stores provide a consistent public interface to access Records.